Easy Peasy - All in One Homeschool

 |Instant KeyPublishers InfoPricing|

-Easy Peasy is a totally free online homeschool curriculum for preschool through ninth grade, generously shared by a homeschooling mom named Lee Giles.
-More is added as she completes additional grade levels and gets the time to post lesson plans.
+Easy Peasy is a free online homeschool curriculum for preschool through ninth grade, generously shared by a homeschooling mom named Lee Giles.
+More is added to the curriculum as she completes additional grade levels and gets the time to post lesson plans.
 It is intended to eventually be a college prep program covering all the way through high school.
 Methodology is an eclectic mix of traditional and "Charlotte Mason" with lapbooking and online resources.
 It uses real books, picture studies, copy work, and narration techniques, but it also has activity sheets and incorporates other online courses that are more traditionally designed.
 I placed "Charlotte Mason" in quotes because there was no purposeful intent to employ Charlotte Mason (CM) methods even though some of the methods such as narration and picture studies look like CM.

 All of the resources you need are linked online.
 You will need to print out pages for some activities, but basic requirements other than a computer with an internet connection are paper, pencils, scissors, glue, crayons or colored pencils.

 "Getting Ready" levels 1 and 2 are complete readiness courses for preschool and kindergarten levels.
 Daily lesson plans include links to everything you need to teach math and language arts.
 The language arts emphasis is on reading readiness and beginning reading and writing get a lot of attention at these levels.